Crafity/crafity-everyauth/README.md

 ## Configuring a Module

-everyauth was built with powerful configuration needs in mind.
+crafity-everyauth was built with powerful configuration needs in mind.

 Every module comes with a set of parameters that you can configure directly.
 To see a list of those parameters on a per module basis, with descriptions about what they do, enter the following into the node REPL (to access the REPL, just type `node` at the command line)

-    > var ea = require('everyauth');
+    > var ea = require('crafity-everyauth');
     > ea.facebook.configurable();

 For example, you will see that one of the configuration parameters is